 I was, of course.

-Just before I was about to ask a question, a thought came to mind.
+As I was about to ask a question, a thought occurred to me.
+I realized if he is me, he's already lived this moment.

 "You tell me my question", I proposed, grinning as I spoke the words.